course-details-portlet

 • Demonstrate basic negotiation skills

-• Analyze and reflect on learning from actual negotiation experience
+• Analyze and actively use theoretical frameworks to reflect on learning from actual negotiation experience

 • Develop interpersonal skills related to communication, problem-solving, mutual persuasion